 Maximum Magic

-A workshop with Aaron Gach
+with Aaron Gach

+In this seven week course, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.
 From smoke & mirrors to spirits & mysticism, this course will be engaging all kinds of magical arts in relation to diverse creative practices, historical developments, and current cultural expressions.
 To provide a foundation and context for our studio-based endeavors, we will be actively experimenting with, and blurring the lines between, various interpretations of magic vis-à-vis science & sorcery, metaphysics & aesthetics, social engagement & ritual, and plenty of other enchanting topics.
 In this workshop, artists will get feedback on their art through various exchanges and explore their art practice’s connection with magic.

-6 pm - 8:30 pm EST
+6 pm - 8:30 pm ET

 Students Max

-$1,250
+$1,250 New Student

 USD